-The CDL is affiliated with the Department of Human Development and Family Science (HDFS) within the College of Human Environmental Sciences (HES).
+The CDL is affiliated with the Department of Human Development and Family Science (HDFS) within the College of Education and Human Development.
 Each year approximately 100 students receive direct practicum experience student teaching at the CDL.

 Students enrolled in HDFS 2510, 3500and 3700 receive instruction from CDL + HDFS Instructors and Faculty.
 Most students who are required to take the lab classes are majors in Child Development & Education, Child Life, or Families and Lifespan Development.